rsnyder/juncture/docs/README.md

 ### Simplified

-The latest versions of Juncture support a simplified tagging syntax using the Markdown `inline code` tag.
+The latest version of Juncture supports a simplified tagging syntax using the Markdown `inline code` tag.
 A standard Markdown inline code tag is evaluated as a Juncture tag if it occurs at the start of a line.
-The simplified tagging syntax does not use the `<param ...>` wrapper and does not require attribute values to be quoted unless the value includes a space character.
+The simplified tagging syntax does not use the `<param ...>` wrapper and does not require attribute values to be quoted unless they includes a space character.

 ```markdown
 `ve-image URL`